shahrokhnabavi/nari-cms-api/README.md

 - Next, we need to configure a server.
 This is how PHPStorm will map the file paths in your local system to the ones in your container.
 Go to File -> Settings -> Languages and Frameworks -> PHP -> Servers
 ![Server Setting](./documentations/2.png)

+## API Request Body Validator
+We received structured JSON data via each api call and validated them based on **JSON Schema**, [JSON Schema](https://json-schema.org/) is a powerful tool for validating the structure of JSON data.